Open Positions

 INTRODUCTION

-The University of Connecticut, School of Nursing is seeking applications to fill eight full-time, 9-month, non-tenure track Clinical Instructor positions at our Storrs campus.
+The University of Connecticut, School of Nursing is seeking applications to a 9-month, non-tenure track Clinical Instructor positions at our Storrs campus.
 Under the direction of the Director for Pre-licensure Programs, clinical faculty members are responsible for: teaching undergraduate students, advising, supervising pre-licensure students in clinical work, apprising each student of his or her clinical performance on a regular basis, conducting evaluations of individual student’s clinical performance via impromptu meetings and planned evaluation conferences, evaluating student’s written work, and participating in campus laboratory teaching experiences.
 Clinical Instructors act as a liaison to clinical agencies, sharing clinical expectations and course syllabi with relevant agency staff, and addressing and initiating action when required for student/agency issues that arise.
 Clinical Instructors are expected to participate in faculty and assigned committee meetings when these meetings do not conflict with planned teaching.

 UConn’s School of Nursing is among the top Nursing Schools nationwide.
 It has 68 faculty members, 599 undergraduate, and 186 graduate students, and actively engages in research in pain management, high-risk infancy, and gerontology.